RADIATION DETECTOR

 Pixel-wise: Subtracts each pixel individually — best for sensors with fixed hot pixels or spatial noise patterns.

-Mean: Subtracts the global mean difference — faster, best for uniform sensors.
+Mean: Subtracts the global mean brightness — best for uniform sensors.

-Hybrid: Uses the larger of the two — balanced performance, recommended for most cases.
+Hybrid: Uses the larger of pixel-wise and mean — balanced, recommended for most cases.

-For educational and research use only.
-Use certified instruments for regulatory measurements.
 Follow ALARA principles.
-Never handle radioactive sources without proper training and authorization.
+Never handle radioactive sources without proper training and authorisation.

 Camera Control